-I started this blog in 2014 as an outlet to discuss the new ideas I was exploring; ideas on political philosophy, economics, and a renewed approach to Christianity.
-After awhile I started submitting some of these essays to various outlets and was able to publish some of them.
-Since then, my website has mostly been a place to host my published work, but I still occasionally write original essays here (lucky you!).
+I started this blog in 2014 to be, hopefully, a more productive outlet than social media when it comes to views on history, economics, politics, and religion.
+After awhile I started submitting some of these essays to various outlets and have fortunately been able to publish many of them.
+What started as disorganized musings from an 8th grade history teacher has developed since then into a place to mostly reprint my published work.
+But I still occasionally write original essays here.

 So play some music and stick around for a minute. (or don’t…you’re not being detained).